HellHunterMax/Events/README.md

 # Events
-This is an events scheduler backend
+This is an events scheduler backend api

-This is a learing application used to learn;
+This application is used to learn but not limited to;
 - Clean architecture
 - Dependency injection
 - Dependency injection container